The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

 Try the Sphere

-Just press, talk, and let go.
+Press, talk, let go.